 Glamping is all the rage today.
 Although there are numerous incarnations of this fun lodging option, it all boils down to getting that outdoor experience without having to pitch a tent.
 Think of it as camping light — you can enjoy the s’mores around the campfire and still have some of the creature comforts of home.
 And there’s no better place to try glamping then in a national park.
 So grab some marshmallows and check out these wheelchair-accessible glamping opportunities in and near Yosemite National Park.

 Steeped in history, Curry Village (formerly Camp Curry) played an important role in the development of California’s first national park.
 Located on the east side of Yosemite Valley, the property has been welcoming guests to its tent cabins since 1899 — when Yosemite Valley was still a state park.
-And in keeping with Mother Curry’s tradition, Half Dome Village still offers tent cabins today.
+And in keeping with Mother Curry’s tradition, Curry Village still offers tent cabins today.

 The tent cabins feature wooden frames wrapped in canvas, with wooden floors and locking doors.
 They also have electric lighting; however they lack electric outlets, phones, televisions or plumbing.
 The units are basic, yet comfortable, with an definite outdoorsy feel.